To configure taxes, you first need to collect full details of all the relevant tax requirements information.

 Tax for stays under 30 nights and not for longer stays

-When you API connect to Vrbo, you become the Merchant of Record.
-Vrbo requires this of all API-connected hosts.
+When you connect to the Vrbo channel integration, you become the Merchant of Record.
+Vrbo requires this of all channel integrated hosts.
 This means that you are entirely in control of those Vrbo booking financials, which include collecting and remitting taxes on your own behalf.

 Users need to include Vrbo in the listing sites that their taxes apply to in order for those taxes to be passed to guests on their Vrbo bookings.